smhongok/inv-dpm/README.md

 python main_watermark_detection.py --length 1 --num_inference_steps 10 --inv_order 2
 ```

-For more adversial cases, check and run [here](scripts/run_detection.sh).
-Note that shape of the watermark is fixed to tree-ring, since this is a complicated form of WM to detect.
+For more cases, check and run [here](scripts/run_detection.sh).
+Note that the shape of the watermark is fixed to tree-ring, since this is a complicated form of WM to detect.

 ### More details on experiment results
 Upon running the experiment, the results will be presented in the following format: